The Many Important “Roles” Mom’s Complete in their Children’s Lives

 Just like the problem with the shoes I mentioned at the beginning of this post, moms help their children solve problems.
 We can direct them to take actions or ask them questions to help them solve the problem on their own.

-One of your children has music class, one has soccer practice, one has play practice.
-One just wants to go to the store for new shoes.
+One of your children has music class, one has soccer practice, one has play practice, one just wants to go to the store for new shoes, all on the same night!
 As mom, you are the head chauffeur who will pick-up and deliver everyone where they need to go and be on time of course.

-Be sure to make this time special.
+Be sure to make your chauffer time special.
 Ask about their practice and what they learned in school.

 Coach and General Manager